 - Receive ongoing and targeted support from Deans for Impact through network convenings, coaching calls, and learning visits.

 At the end of an Impact Network, programs have completed a full improvement cycle — from assessing their current situation to developing an action plan to tracking candidate learning outcomes.

 Current Impact Networks

-Between 2018-2020, five Illinois programs and their P-12 school partners are working together with Deans for Impact to improve the instructional preparedness of beginning teachers, with an emphasis on culturally, racially, and linguistically diverse classroom contexts.
-Participants are using tools developed by the network to collect evidence about the instructional practice of candidates and teacher educators, and developing strategies to increase alignment around key practices among teacher-educators, mentor teachers, and others who support candidates.
-Collectively, the participating institutions prepare nearly 20% of Illinois’s new teachers annually
+From 2018 to 2020, five Illinois programs and their P-12 school partners worked together with Deans for Impact to improve the instructional preparedness of beginning teachers, with an emphasis on culturally, racially, and linguistically diverse classroom contexts.
+Participants used tools developed by the network to collect evidence about the instructional practice of candidates and teacher educators, and developed strategies to increase alignment around key practices among teacher-educators, mentor teachers, and others who support candidates.